ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

    This operates the same way that the L1 execution clients synchronize the state across the network.
    You can read more about it [in the specs](https://github.com/ethereum-optimism/optimism/blob/develop/specs/exec-engine.md#happy-path-sync).

-1. The rollup node (implemented as the `op-node` component) retrieves the blocks from L1.
+1. The rollup node (implemented as the `op-node` component) derives the L2 blocks from L1.
    This mechanism is slower, but censorship resistant.
    You can read more about it [in the specs](https://github.com/ethereum-optimism/optimism/blob/develop/specs/exec-engine.md#worst-case-sync).